Saint Sava: Works

 Very few manuscripts of the works of St. Sava have survived.
-Apart from the Karyes Typikon, of which copy, a scroll, is today held at Hilandar, it is believed that there are no original manuscript (authograph) of St. Sava.
-The original of the Charter of Hilandar (1198) was lost in World War I.
+Apart from the Karyes Typikon, of which a copy, a scroll, is today held at Hilandar, it is believed that there are no original manuscripts (authograph) of St. Sava.
+The original Charter of Hilandar (1198) was lost in World War I.

-St. Sava is regarded the founder of the independent medieval Serbian literature.
+St. Sava is regarded as the great of independent medieval Serbian literature.